ecmyilmz/RoofStackChallenge/README.md

 In this project, I have tested given swagger API's the API Test.
 This API was already mocked so I didn't do any more effort into mocking the server.
 My first approach is checking the status code for all different requests.
 Then I check the response bodies' property.
 You can see test link in the below on this section

 For the tech stack, I used several different libraries and tools for discovering which are better and which work properly together.
-You can follow that in different branches.
+So I faced lots of compatible problems.
+You can follow that in different branches and see my solutions, As a result, All comments are welcome.

 <p> main => cucumber 1 (the first version of cucumber(legacy)) </p>
 <p> cucumber 7 => cucumber 7 and latest dependencies </p>
 <p> cucumber 5 => cucumber 7 </p>